Expert know-how for the entire production line

 - Service and support package to ensure the highest availability and reliability of the cleaning system

-Our services for your textile and nonwovens production
+Our services for your nonwovens production

 Thinking critically.
 Thinking ahead.
 Making things even better.
 And at the same time being a partner you can always rely on.
 Our services include assembly planning and supervision, full assembly, commissioning and associated tasks like optimization through problem analysis at a process engineering and product quality level.
 We also offer training to improve the capabilities of your personnel or customized advanced training programs.